 Supporting boys to lead safer, more respectful and more connected lives requires an exploration of societal and cultural influencers including:

-- intersections of toxic masculinities with boys’ emotional regulation
+- Intersections of toxic masculinities with boys’ emotional regulation

-- individualism, materialism, and competitiveness – “me, my, mine”
+- Individualism, materialism, and competitiveness – “me, my, mine”

 Learning about explanations for abuse doesn’t provide an excuse for abuse.
 Therapy involves helping young people to understand personal responsibility, how this is different to what happened to them, what can be done about their pain/suffering, and to come up with safer possibilities for a better life.